Tom Starling: 2021

 In round 22 of the 2021 NRL season, Starling suffered a broken jaw in Canberra's loss against Melbourne.
 He was later ruled out for an indefinite period.

 He played a total of 19 games for Canberra in the 2021 NRL season which saw the club finish 10th on the table and miss out on the finals.

 2022

 Starling featured in every game for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Starling played in both finals matches as Canberra were eliminated in the second week by Parramatta.

+2023

+Starling played a total of 23 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+Starling played in Canberra's 30-28 elimination finals loss against Newcastle.

+2024

+Starling played 23 games for Canberra in the 2024 NRL season as the club finished 9th on the table.

+2025

+On 7 May, Starling had re-signed with the Canberra outfit until the end of 2027.

+Starling played 24 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
+He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.